Code-Solidi/OpenCqs/Readme.md

 which estimates the execution time for the original handler's ```Handle()``` body.

-Decorating handlers can be nested of course.
-So, you can have a exception catching handler wrapping the original one, which in turn is wrapped by a logging handler, which in turn... and so on.
+Decorating handlers can be nested.
+So, you can have an error (exception catching) handler wrapping the original one, which in turn is wrapped by a logging handler, which in turn... and so on.

+Thus you can define a preparation step, and a post-call step having all the necessary tasks done by other handlers leaving the original totally ignorant of the context in whcih they are used.
+Sounds much like AOP, eh?

+For example, you can define a event-generating handler which fires an event either before, or after calling the original one, or both.
+You can also have an access control handler which, given the user executing the command/query, deteremines if the user is allowed to perform this type of action to this typr of object.
+(Remember the old good ACE and ACL in Windows NT?
+I'm going to how you how to do this some times later.)

 ### The [Decorator] attribute